mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 can address.
 For packets that are sent from the target server to the client, the clieent will not get any information on the actual value of TTL/Hop Count, DSCP, or flow label when received by the proxy.
-Instead these field are set and consumed by the prroxy only.
+Instead these field are set and consumed by the proxy only.

 Signalling of other dedicated values may be desired in certain deployments, e.g for DCSP {{RFC2474}}.
 However, DSCP is in any case a